a/Prof Matthew Rickard – ChairEmail a/Prof Matthew Rickard

 Email Prof Christophe Berney

-Prof Christophe Berney is a colorectal, general upper GI and thyroid surgeon from Sydney who works at Waratah and Hurstville Private and Bankstown-Lidcomb public hospital and serves as a Conjoint Professor with the University of NSW.
+Prof Christophe Berney is the elected Co Deputy Chair of DAISI.
+Prior to this he was the Acting Secretary in 2019.
+Prof Berney is a General surgeon from Sydney with expertise in colorectal, upper GI and thyroid surgery and hernia surgery having both public and private hospital appointments.
+Prof Berney is head of department of general surgery at Bankstown hospital and also a Conjoint Professor with the University of NSW.
 Prof Berney has a keen interest in humanitarian work in developing countries and first volunteered with DAISI in Gizo (Solomon Islands) in September 2017, has returned to the Solomon Islands, Vanuatu and PNG as a DAISI volunteer on a numerous occasions.
-Prof Christophe Berney has also been involved in Mercy Ship visits to needy countries in Africa.
-In March 2019 Prof Berney took over the role of Treasurer for DAISI.

 Dr Santhanam is the elected Treasurer of DAISI.
 Dr Santhanam was born in Chennai, India, and graduated from Medicine at Madras University in 1968 and migrated to Australia in 1972, trained at Royal Newcastle hospital, from June 72 till jan 1980, and was in Sydney Hospital, in 1980 and at St Marks for 6 months in 1988.
 After a short hon. fellowship in Sydney hospital, Dr Santhanam started his private specialist practice in 1981, mostly colorectal and some general surgery.
 Dr Santhanam worked for many years at Belmont public hospital, and now works at Lake MacQuarie Private Hospital and Mater Private Hospital in Sydney where his is involved in colorectal and robotic surgery.